Rotermanni Quarter

-The new buildings have been named Orange, Brown, White, Black, Golden and Red houses.
+The developer of the quarter is Rotermann City OÜ (founded by Urmas Sõõrumaa).

 Streets have been renamed to Rotermanni Street, Roseni Street and Stalker gangway, in the centre of the area is a public square called the Rotermanni Square.

 The area of the buildings is over 50,000 square meters, including over 370 apartments and about 600 underground parking spaces.